 Hot spots in dogs are painful, itchy, and often seem to pop up over night.
 They're also recurrent so once you see one, your dog is likely to suffer from other hot spots over time.
-If your dog already has a hot spot it is important that you know how to treat it and prevent more from recurring.
+If your dog already has a hot spot it is important that you know how to treat it and prevent more from appearing.
 Here's how.

 You may also notice that they seem to appear out of nowhere.
 This is fairly typical as these sores start out as small circular patches that enlarge rapidly - frequently within a matter of hours.
 This is caused by your dog licking and biting at the area due to the extreme discomfort.